bjeanes/culture/README.md

 * *People are the most important asset*
 * *Never hire for growth/hiring targets; only hire for fit*
 * *High cohesion, low coupling* — ([Highly aligned, loosly coupled](http://www.youtube.com/watch?v=o3e1lnixKBM#t=136s))
+* It doesn't matter when or how much you work, only that your peers trust you and feel like you are contributing fairly.

 #### Leadership